 One of the best ways to ensure that SMEs stay compliant is to provide continuous compliance training.
 Compliance training helps SMEs adhere to compliance without missing out on something relevant.
 It also helps to ensure proper management in the organisation, often bringing about safe and money-saving operations while minimising risk.
 Furthermore, compliance training also creates a better environment for employees that can help boost morale leading to improved retention.

 When undergoing compliance training, your employees will learn what they need to do to adhere to the regulations and guidelines.
-It can also pinpoint areas of concern where your company might fail to comply.
+For instance, the use of COSHH spill equipment for dealing with spills of hazardous substances will help to ensure compliance with COSHH regulations as well as keep your workers safe and minimize the risk of damage to your premises.
+Compliance training can also pinpoint areas of concern where your company might fail to comply.
 By identifying areas of concern earlier, you can avoid potential legal problems that could arise by not being compliant.

 Compliance training can help lower legal costs.
 If your company follows protocol and has a compliant workforce, you could avoid the hefty costs that come with litigation and other legal fees.
 That’s because you’re doing everything to be protected from potential lawsuits.